Secrets Every Smart Traveler Should Know: Act one

-Flight Attendant (LIZ) announces the beginning of the show and instructs the audience to "fasten our seatbelts, it's going to be a bumpy night."
-The CAST sings "I've Got A Secret" introducing the audience to the perils of travel and some savvy tips to avoid the pitfalls.
+The flight attendant (LIZ) announces the beginning of the show and instructs the audience to "fasten their seatbelts, it's going to be a bumpy night".
+The cast sings "I've Got A Secret", introducing the audience to the perils of travel and some savvy tips to avoid the pitfalls.

-A distraught Business Traveler (JAMES) appears to be naked except for undershorts, or a towel around his waist.
-In "Naked in Pittsburgh" he laments the state and whereabouts of his luggage.
+A distraught business traveler (JAMES) appears to be naked except for undershorts or a towel around his waist.
+In "Naked in Pittsburgh", he laments the state and whereabouts of his luggage.

-Next we see a hip and happy Traveler (MICHAEL) on the phone with an automated reservationist (KATHY).
-The reservationist guides an increasingly frustrated Traveler through options and automated loops until finally the weary Traveler's time limit expires and he is disconnected.
+Next, we see a hip and happy traveler (MICHAEL) on the phone with an automated reservationist (KATHY).
+The reservationist guides an increasingly frustrated traveler through options and automated loops until finally, the weary traveler's time limit expires, and he is disconnected.

 In "Star Search", an excited passenger (LIZ) sings about the riveting talent in the cruise ship talent show.

-Then JAY details the unusual items he's managed to pick up from his travels.
+Then, JAY details the unusual items he's managed to pick up from his travels.
 In "Customs", he can't understand why officials are giving him such a hard time.

-A Car-Renter (MICHAEL) laments his exorbitant car rental bill with a sexy Hertz Reservations Clerk (LIZ) in "Hertz".
+A car renter (MICHAEL) laments his exorbitant car rental bill with a sexy Hertz reservations clerk (LIZ) in "Hertz".

 A tourist (KATHY) in "Acapulco" sings about the stunning and handsome souvenirs she brought back from her vacation.

 Then, in the high style of a Noël Coward play, Amanda (LIZ) and Elyot (JAMES), two ex-spouses, are horrified to find out that they share adjoining balconies with each other on their current honeymoons.
 As a faint piano plays strains of "Someday I'll Find You", Amanda and Elyot reminisce about the past and talk of their current loves.

 Next, MICHAEL and KATHY are dressed to resemble the husband and wife in the Grant Wood painting, American Gothic.
-They sing about the joys and challenges of "Seeing America First."
+They sing about the joys and challenges of "Seeing America First".

-JAMES tries to remember what he left behind in "What Did I Forget?"
+JAMES tries to remember what he left behind in "What Did I Forget?".

-In "Reservations: Part 2" our hip and anxious traveller (MICHAEL) tries another go with the automated reservationist (KATHY).
+In "Reservations: Part 2," our hip and anxious traveler (MICHAEL) tries another go with the automated reservationist (KATHY).
 He ends up holding for the next available operator.

-A French Chanteuse (LIZ) sings about her lover and his little idiosyncrasies in "The French Song" while (KATHY) translates.
+A French chanteuse (LIZ) sings about her lover and his little idiosyncrasies in "The French Song" while (KATHY) translates.

-An elegant Gambler (MICHAEL), a loud housewife (KATHY), a kid with a lollipop (LIZ), and an old man with a cane(JAMES) sing about their favorite part of cruise-ship life in "Buffet".
+An elegant gambler (MICHAEL), a loud housewife (KATHY), a kid with a lollipop (LIZ), and an old man with a cane (JAMES) sing about their favorite part of cruise-ship life in "Buffet".